 Colours are associated with each speed band, and must be distinguishable in the three viewing environments: day, dusk, and night.
 Color values for day conditions are shown in Table 9.2.
 Colours for dusk and night conditions are given in ANNEX H – COLOUR TABLES.
 (The monitor gamma values need to be taken into account – refer to IHO standards).

-Table 9.2 – (a) Colour schema for day conditions.
+Table 9.2 – Colour schema for day conditions.